Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Minnesota Stats and Trends

-- Minnesota has five wins against the spread in eight games this year.

-- The Golden Gophers have yet to cover the spread this season when favored by 14.5 points or more.

-- Minnesota's games this year have hit the over on four of eight set point totals (50%).
+- Minnesota's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- Minnesota is 4-2 against the spread and 5-1 overall this season when the team scores more than 23.3 points.
+- When Minnesota records more than 23.3 points, it is 4-2 against the spread and 5-1 overall.

 - When Minnesota amasses over 401.1 yards, the team is 3-1 against the spread and 3-1 overall.